-Additionally, my career stretches back to the earliest days of dial-up Internet and the first web browsers.
-I've been able to see how digital and social tools can help promote causes, communicate mission, and raise funds for organizations in an effective, measurable manner.
+Since I’ve been online since the earliest days of dial-up Internet and the first web browsers, I have seen how digital and social tools can help promote causes, communicate mission, and raise funds for organizations in an effective, measurable manner.
 I consider it my responsibility to share the best practices in digital from business and marketing with the nonprofit sector.

 Prior to starting his own firm, Howard's career has spanned corporate and not-for-profit organizations such as Microsoft, JP Morgan, and New York University, as well as several start-ups.
 At the Twin Towers Fund, he managed the distribution of $168MM in funds to families who lost rescue workers on 9/11.
 He has worked on events and programs for the New York New Media Association, New York Software Industry Association, Social Media Camp, PodCampNYC, and the Supernova Conference, from moderating panels to coordinating pre- and post-conference panelist interviews, managing media coverage, logistics, streaming media and more.